John Mills

 Sir John Mills (born Lewis Ernest Watts Mills; 22 February 1908 – 23 April 2005) was an English actor who appeared in more than 120 films in a career spanning seven decades.
 He excelled on camera as an appealing British everyman who often portrayed guileless, wounded war heroes.
 In 1971, he received the Academy Award for Best Supporting Actor for his performance in Ryan's Daughter.

-For his work in film Mills was knighted by Elizabeth II in 1976.
+For his work in film, Mills was knighted by Elizabeth II in 1976.
 In 2002, he received a BAFTA Fellowship from the British Academy of Film and Television Arts and was named a Disney Legend by The Walt Disney Company.

 Early life

 John Mills was born on 22 February 1908 in North Elmham, Norfolk, the son of Edith Mills (née Baker), a theatre box office manager, and Lewis Mills, a mathematics teacher.

 Mills was born at Watts Naval School, where his father was a master.
 He spent his early years in the village of Belton where his father was the headmaster of the village school.
 He first felt the thrill of performing at a concert in the school hall when he was six years old.

-He then lived in a modest house on Gainsborough Road, Felixstowe, Suffolk until 1929.
+He then lived in a modest house on Gainsborough Road, Felixstowe, Suffolk, until 1929.
 His elder sister was Annette Mills, remembered as presenter of BBC Television's Muffin the Mule (1946–55).

 He was educated at Balham Grammar School in London, Sir John Leman High School in Beccles and Norwich High School for Boys, where it is said that his initials can still be seen carved into the brickwork on the side of the building in Upper St Giles Street.
-Upon leaving school he worked as a clerk at a corn merchant's in Ipswich before finding employment in London as a commercial traveller for the Sanitas Disinfectant Company.
+Upon leaving school he worked as a clerk at a corn merchant's, R & W Paul & Sons, in Ipswich before finding employment in London as a commercial traveller for the Sanitas Disinfectant Company.